 Their name would be outlaw

-In late September this year (2015) I travelled to Mansfield for the first time.
+In late September 2015 I travelled to Mansfield for the first time.
 I wanted to visit this town in northern Victoria to observe how the town remembers Ned Kelly and his gang of bushrangers.

 It was from Mansfield that four local policemen travelled into the nearby Wombat Ranges in an attempt to find and capture the bushrangers.
 Only one of the policemen returned to Mansfield alive.

 In the centre of Mansfield, occupying a large, traffic roundabout, is an impressive memorial to the three, Irish-born policemen who lost their lives when shot by Ned Kelly at Stringybark Creek.
 Kelly was twenty-three years old at the time of the shootings.

 On the memorial is written:

 To the memory of the three brave men who lost their lives